MrJohnsson77/nostr-citadel/README.md

 Let me know if there's anything you'd like to see implemented.

-No prior Go experience so use it at your own peril. 💀
+No prior Go experience, use it at your own peril. 💀
 It should be [safe](https://www.youtube.com/watch?v=dQw4w9WgXcQ) to use.

 There will be breaking changes.
 As Is - No Warranty!

 ## Credits
-Thanks to [fiatjaf](https://github.com/fiatjaf/relayer) for blueprint and inspiration. 💜
+Thanks [fiatjaf](https://github.com/fiatjaf/relayer) for blueprint and inspiration. 💜

 ## Features / Todo